 Episode One started well by introducing clusterbot The Swarm, built by Ian Watts of Team Big Brother fame.
 Clusterbots have often been failed experiments in previous series, mostly due to their weight limits and elimination rules.
 Clusterbots were either equally-sized pairs, or a near-heavyweight bot accompanied by a distraction minibot.
 As they were ruled out if either piece was immobilised, minibots were merely a liability, while paired bots were weaker than standard competitors without many corresponding advantages.
 However, due to advances in materials and weapons, The Swarm was made of five featherweight robots with individual working weapons.
 The Swarm could use four robots in each fight, and they would remain in if at least two robots (>40% by weight) were moving.
 This approach meant they could carry out the roles clusterbots were designed for, and generate tactical advantages like distractions and multiple angles of attack.

-Firstly, I’ll recap Ada’s background for context, though I’d also recommend reading either of these articles about her for more information.
+Firstly, I’ll recap Ada’s background for context, though I’d also recommend reading either of these articles for more information.

-Interviews with cast members such as Angela Scanlon hinted at the social goals invested under the layers of fun and spectacle.
+Interviews with cast members such as Angela Scanlon hinted at the social goals invested under the fun and spectacle.
 Rebooted Robot Wars aimed to encourage women into engineering, to make robots more than just “boy’s toys”, and to interest children and young people in STEM (Science, Technology, Engineering, and Maths).
-But Seasons 8 and 9 revealed dramatic advances in robot technology- — advances which have taken Robot Wars far from its amateur-friendly roots.
+But Seasons 8 and 9 revealed dramatic advances in robot technology – advances which have taken Robot Wars far from its amateur roots.
 To me, the rebooted show is less interesting or entertaining than the original show as a result.
-Also, the way both seasons have portrayed robot teams arguably locks out women and people unattached to STEM.
+Also, the way both seasons have portrayed roboteering teams has arguably locked out women and people without a STEM background.

 As a result, I believe that rebooted Robot Wars is currently failing at the social goals it set out to achieve.
 In its current format, it’s instead opposing the causes it wishes to champion.
 Something needs to change, and I hope that whatever is planned for Season 10 can bring the show closer towards its aims.